Cultural Treasure Trove at the Foot of the Mountains

 Close to the City of Greenville

 Twenty minutes to the east is the city Greenville; offering great shopping, arts and entertainment, fine dining and outdoor recreation.

-Residents can enjoy going to see Off-Broadway shows and concerts at the renowned Peace Center in downtown Greenville, root on the Greenville Drive baseball team the newly renovated Fluor Stadium downtown Baseball stadium, and nearby Furman University for summer outdoor concerts.
+Residents can enjoy going to see Off-Broadway shows and concerts at the renowned Peace Center in downtown Greenville, root on the Greenville Drive baseball team in the newly renovated Fluor Baseball Stadium downtown, and nearby Furman University for summer outdoor concerts.
 Or enjoy a taste of history at attractions such as the Shoeless Joe Jackson Museum.
 Atlanta, Georgia, and Charlotte, North Carolina are both just a two-hour drive away.